Kaedrin/warhammer-mod-manager/README.md

 ## New Version 1.2 Features:
 - [ ] New path system parsed from XML
 - [ ] Application preferences moved to an XML based system
+- [ ] Last Used Profile application preference enabled when it's not ready yet
 - [ ] Data XML expanded to include new information needed (file exe name, script path name, etc)
 - [ ] Menu dropdown for games a dynamic pickup from XML data files
 - [ ] Application preferences are no longer redone every time the application starts and closes